erikpataki/IDHL-Technical-Test/README.md

 ## Notes
 - Basket content is intentionally pre-populated as per brief
-- Additional products added to both page and basket to demonstrate scrolling capability
+- Additional products added to both page and basket to demonstrate scrolling capability.
+Please just comment out the extra ones if needed.